univrs-cloud/virgo/README.md

 ## Dependencies

-virgo runs on Debian-based operating systems released after 2017, and we always advise you use the latest OS for security reasons.
+virgoOS runs on Debian-based operating systems released after 2017, and we always advise you use the latest OS for security reasons.

 On other Linux distributions it may be possible to use the Docker build described below.

-To install the required dependencies for `virgo` you should run:
+To install the required dependencies for `virgoOS` you should run:

 ```bash
 apt install coreutils quilt parted qemu-user-static debootstrap zerofree zip \